ordina-jworks/ordina-jworks.github.io/_posts/2019-05-27-Spring-Data-Jdbc.md

 {% endhighlight %}

-#### Spring data jdbc
+#### Spring Data JDBC
-Spring data jdbc sits closer to the database than spring data jpa but uses spring data concepts to make it easier for its users than spring jdbc.
+Spring Data JDBC sits closer to the database than Spring Data JPA but uses Spring Data concepts to make it easier for its users than Spring JDBC.

-It sits closer to the database because it does not contain the most part of the spring data magic when querying the database.
+It sits closer to the database because it does not contain the most part of the Spring Data magic when querying the database.
-Every query is executed directly on the jdbc and there is no lazy loading or caching, so when you query the database, it will return the entire aggregate.
+Every query is executed directly on the JDBC and there is no lazy loading or caching, so when you query the database, it will return the entire aggregate.

-Currently when you want to add a method to your repository in spring data jdbc, you need to add an @Query annotation which contains the query.
+Currently when you want to add a method to your repository in Spring Data JDBC, you need to add an @Query annotation which contains the query.
-This needs to be pure sql instead of jpql which is used in spring data jpa.
-You can compare this best with the native queries that are added to spring data jpa.
+This needs to be pure SQL instead of JPQL which is used in Spring Data JPA.
+You can compare this best with the native queries that are added to Spring Data JPA.
-Because spring data jdbc sits so close to the database, it is like native queries in spring data jpa not possible to have paging and sorting repositories.
+Because Spring Data JDBC sits so close to the database, it is like native queries in Spring Data JPA not possible to have paging and sorting repositories.
 These types of repositories will be added in the future.
 This is like the derived queries functionality which is also not yet implemented but will be in the future.

-When you query the application using spring data jdbc, instead of entities, you will receive the entire aggregate.
+When you query the application using Spring Data JDBC, instead of entities, you will receive the entire aggregate.
 This makes the application easier to understand.
 The application doesn't need to rely on an application context to get the state of properties of returned entities.
 Because the entire objects are fetched, there are no extra calls needed to receive the field values of objects that were not loaded yet because all the fields are already filled in.